Here are some recommended personal finance websites in Malaysia. This list is no particular order. The best of the best are labeled TOP PICK!

 Useful shopping tools

-- Shopback (TOP PICK)- Before you complete any online shopping, check here if you are eligible for cashback!
+- Shopback (TOP PICK)- Note: referral link.
+Before you complete any online shopping, check here if you are eligible for cashback!
 This website is especially awesome for online-booking accommodation or travel.
-Consider using my link here, it would give me a bonus when you sign up online, at no cost to you.
 (Hint: buy your topup here and get cashback.
 Better with credit card cashback.
 Read how I do it here)

 - Dealshelve (TOP PICK) – Like your groupons?
 This website lists all available groupon-type deals in Malaysia.
 Have fun and don’t go overboard!